open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

     Most properties from your package's source `package.json` will simply be copied into the generated `package.json` (such as `name`, `version` and many more).

-    When generating the `package.json`, `build-pioneer-package` also takes into account your package's metadata from the `build.config.mjs`: it will make entry points public (via `exports`) and include information about services and other open pioneer features using the `openPioneerFramework` property.
+    When generating the `package.json`, `build-pioneer-package` also takes into account your package's metadata from the `build.config.mjs`: it will make entry points public (via `exports`) and include information about services and other Open Pioneer Trails features using the `openPioneerFramework` property.

 -   **Copy auxiliary files.**